-Corporate Governance Code for listed companies and the subsequent recommendations by the Italian Corporate Governance Committee, therefore sharing the structure and contents of the report on corporate governance and ownership structures for the year 2020;
+- examined the ninth Report the on implementation of the 2018 edition of the Corporate Governance Code for listed companies and the subsequent recommendations by the Italian Corporate Governance Committee, therefore sharing the structure and contents of the report on corporate governance and ownership structures for the year 2021; - reviewed the findings of the board review process in respect of the 2021 financial year, reporting its considerations thereon to the board of directors; - examined a periodic benchmark analysis prepared by a consultancy firm on the positioning of Enel's corporate governance with respect to national and international best practises; - endorsed the contents and purposes of the proposed update of the Enel Group Corporate Governance Guidelines, which identify certain principles on which the Group's corporate governance is based and which therefore dictate common rules on conflicts of interest of directors and transactions with related parties, which are compatible with the legal systems of the various countries where the Group companies are present and, therefore, uniformly applicable; - reviewed the results of a benchmarking analysis of the criteria used by companies in the FTSE-MIB index to assess the significance of any commercial, financial or professional relationships, as well as any additional remuneration, for the purpose of verifying that non-executive directors meet the independence requirements of the Corporate Governance Code; - reviewed the sustainability report for 2021 financial year, coinciding with the consolidated non-financial statement provided by Legislative Decree No. 254/2016 for the same financial year, expressing, within the scope of its responsibilities, favourable opinion on the general approach, the organization of the relative contents, as well as the completeness and transparency of the information provided in such document and its consistency with the principles laid down by the adopted reporting standard;

-- examined a periodic benchmark analysis prepared by a consultancy firm on the positioning of Enel's corporate governance with respect to national and international best practises; - 2020 reviewed the sustainability report, coinciding with the consolidated non-financial statement provided by Legislative Decree No. 254/2016 for the same financial year, expressing, within the scope of its responsibilities, favourable opinion on the general approach, organization of the relative contents, as well as the completeness and transparency of the information provided in such document and its consistency with the principles laid down by the adopted reporting standard; - examined the main sustainability contents to be included in the Enel Group's consolidated financial statements for the 2020 financial year; - shared, to the extent of its competence, contents and purposes of the proposals for updating (i) the human rights policy, as well as (ii) the organizational and management model pursuant to Legislative Decree no. 231/2001; - reviewed the materiality analysis and the guidelines of the 2022-2024 sustainability plan, also monitoring the status of implementation of the 2021-2023 sustainability plan; - monitored the main activities carried out on sustainability by the Enel Group in 2021, as well as the inclusion of Enel in the main sustainability indexes; - examined the state of progress of the European action plan on sustainable finance; - examined the state of progress of the European Commission's proposal for a Directive on corporate sustainability reporting.
+- examined the main sustainability contents to be included in the Enel Group's consolidated financial statements for the 2021 financial year; - reviewed the materiality analysis and the guidelines of the 2023-2025 sustainability plan, also monitoring the status of implementation of the 2022-2024 sustainability plan; - monitored the main activities carried out on sustainability by the Enel Group in 2022, as well as the inclusion of Enel in the main sustainability indexes; - examined the state of progress of the European action plan on sustainable finance, as well as of the proposals for a Directive on "corporate sustainability reporting" and "corporate sustainability due diligence".